hostmobility/documentation/docs/interfaces/leds.md

 ## Overview
 LEDs are typically accessed through the [Linux LED subsystem API](https://docs.kernel.org/leds/leds-class.html).

+All LEDs can be used as you wish and they are just named except the "Power" LED.

 (*For MX-4, refer to [mx4-leds](mx4/leds.md).*)

 ## Set LED